colin-olito/LoLinR/README.md

 ## Contact & bug reporting

 LoLinR is in the final stages of development, and will continue to get frequent updates until this process is finished.
-We currently need beta testing, and encourage users to test the package and report any bugs and or problems by either opening an issue on the github webpate [here](https://github.com/colin-olito/LoLinR/issues).
+We currently need beta testing, and encourage users to test the package and report any bugs and or problems by opening an issue on the github webpage [here](https://github.com/colin-olito/LoLinR/issues).